Battle of Bir el Abd: Aftermath

 The Turkish regiment had shown the ANZAC Mounted Division they were still a force to be reckoned with.
 Turning their attack into defence and then driving them off.
 The ANZAC casualties were 73 dead, 243 wounded and six missing.
 Turkish casualties for this battle are not known, but altogether they had lost more than half of the 18,000 man force in their advance, into the Sinai.
 It was intended for the ANZAC Mounted Division to camp that night close by, with the intention of shadowing the Turkish force the next day, if they withdrew.
 However, Chauvel withdrew the division except for some observation posts left behind, all the way back to Oghratina.
-Reconnaissance patrols on the 10 August reported that the Turkish still occupied the area of the well.
+Reconnaissance patrols on 10 August reported that the Turkish still occupied the area of the well.
 Then early the next day a New Zealand patrol reported the Turkish had evacuated the position and were at Salama.
 The remainder of the ANZAC Mounted Division advanced to contact with the Turkish force, but both sides only engaged in long range artillery and rifle fire.
 That night the Turkish force broke off contact and retired to El Arish.